 The Tyrone Area School District and the surrounding area are mourning the loss of a dear friend and prominent leader in the community.

-Blair County Judge Fred B. Miller passed away peacefully at 54 on Sunday, November 10th.
+Blair County Judge Fred B. Miller, 54, passed away peacefully on Sunday, November 10th.
 Miller served the Tyrone community for over 20 years as an honorable public servant.

 A graduate of Tyrone Area High School, Penn State University, and Dickinson School of Law, Miller began his public service in the Tyrone area as district magistrate in 2002.
-After serving in that role for over 20 years, In 2023 he was elected as a Blair County judge.
+After serving in that role for over 20 years, Miller was elected as a Blair County judge in 2023.

 As Tyrone’s District Magistrate, he handled some of the biggest issues and conflicts within the school district.
 He presided over serious matters of discipline and attendance and handled them with fair and firm decisions.